BookmapAPI/DemoStrategies/Strategies/src/main/java/velox/api/layer1/simpledemo/alerts/README.md

 The main field of `Layer1ApiAlertGuiMessage` that does all the job of passing GUI panels is `Layer1ApiAlertGuiMessage#guiPanelsProvider`.
-As you may see, it is a `Function<Layer1ApiSoundAlertDeclarationMessage, StrategyPanel[]>` - that is, Bookmap invokes the function with Layer1ApiSoundAlertDeclarationMessage **or null** as an argument and shows obtained GUI.
+As you may see, it is a `Function<Layer1ApiSoundAlertDeclarationMessage, StrategyPanel[]>` - that is, Bookmap invokes the function with `Layer1ApiSoundAlertDeclarationMessage` **or null** as an argument and shows obtained GUI.

 There are 2 possible intents of opening your GUI panels:

 - Create a new alert - your GUI was opened via the "Add alert..." button - in such case the arg is **null**
-- Update an existing alert - GUI opened by "configure alert" button - `guiPanelsProvider` obtains a `Layer1ApiSoundAlertDeclarationMessage`, which needs to be configured.
+- Update an existing alert - GUI was opened by "configure alert" button - `guiPanelsProvider` obtains a `Layer1ApiSoundAlertDeclarationMessage`, which needs to be configured.
 In such a case, you can pre-populate the fields of your GUI with those provided by the declaration message.

 ### Layer1ApiAlertSettingsMessage

 This message specifies the status of sound/popup notifications for an alert.
 Alerts are connected with the `Layer1ApiAlertSettingsMessage` via `declarationId`.
-By default, Bookmap obtains a `Layer1ApiSoundAlertDeclarationMessage`, it assumes that there is a `Layer1ApiAlertSettingsMessage` with fields `sound = false`, `popup = false`.
+By default, when Bookmap obtains a `Layer1ApiSoundAlertDeclarationMessage`, it assumes that there is a `Layer1ApiAlertSettingsMessage` with fields `sound = false`, `popup = false`.
 This also can be seen in _File -> Alerts -> Configure alerts_.